ElegantEngineeringTech/livewire-modal/README.md

 ### Closing All Modals

-To close all modals at once, dispatch a `modal-close-all` event:
+To close all modals at once:

 ```html
 <button x-on:click="$dispatch('modal-close-all')">Close All</button>